vbmacher/spark-lp/README.md

 Originally, this project is a fork of Ehsan M. Kermani's project [spark-lp](https://github.com/ehsanmok/spark-lp), as part of his thesis [Distributed linear programming with Apache Spark](https://open.library.ubc.ca/cIRcle/collections/ubctheses/24/items/1.0340337).
 The project was developed using Spark 1.6.0 and Scala 2.10.6.

-It is a library for solving large-scale [linear programming](https://en.wikipedia.org/wiki/Linear_programming) problems using Apache Spark, implementation of [Mehrohra's predictor-corrector interior point algorithm](https://en.wikipedia.org/wiki/Mehrotra_predictor%E2%80%93corrector_method).
+It is a library for solving large-scale [linear programming](https://en.wikipedia.org/wiki/Linear_programming) problems using Apache Spark, implementation of [Mehrotra's predictor-corrector interior point algorithm](https://en.wikipedia.org/wiki/Mehrotra_predictor%E2%80%93corrector_method).

 It is built for multiple Apache Spark versions, and it is published to Maven Central.